MaheshtheDev/DataScience_Bot/README.md

 Telegram bot can get you all latest and trending articles related Data Science, Machine learning and Data Visualization

+Bot now updated to new version.
+With New User Experience

 You will have 4 commands:
 1. [`/latest`](https://github.com/maheshthedev/DataScience_Bot#latest)
 2. [`/trend`](https://github.com/maheshthedev/DataScience_Bot#trend)